hyunjunian/Poor-Charlie-s-Almanack/en.md

 Finally, I’d like to once again talk about investment management.
 That is a funny business, because on a net basis, the whole investment management business together gives no value added to all buyers combined.
 That’s the way it has to work.

-> On a net basis, the whole investment management business together gives no value added to all buyers combined.
-That’s the way it has to work.
->

 Of course, that isn’t true of plumbing, and it isn’t true of medicine.
 If you’re going to make your careers in the investment management business, you face a very peculiar situation.
 And most investment managers handle it with psychological denial, just like a chiropractor.
 That is the standard method of handling the limitations of the investment management process.
 But if you want to live the best sort of life, I would urge each of you not to use the psychological denial mode.

 I think a select few—a small percentage of the investment managers—can deliver value added.
 But I don’t think brilliance alone is enough to do it.
 I think that you have to have a little of this discipline of calling your shots and loading up, if you want to maximize your chances of becoming one who provides above-average real returns for clients over the long pull.

 But I’m just talking about investment managers engaged in common stock picking.
 I am agnostic elsewhere.
 I think there may well be people who are so shrewd about currencies and this, that, and the other thing that they can achieve good long-term records operating on a pretty big scale in that way.
 But that doesn’t happen to be my milieu.
 I’m talking about stock picking in American stocks.
 I think it’s hard to provide a lot of value added to the investment management client, but it’s not impossible.

-### Talk Two Revisited
+### Talk 2 Revisited

 As I reviewed Talk Two in 2006, I thought it would be improved by adding 1) an attempt to explain the extreme investment success of Harvard and Yale in recent years, plus 2) a prediction about the outcomes for the many pools of capital that will now try to duplicate the past success of Harvard and Yale by copying or continuing their methods, plus 3) a brief comment about the implications for the efficient market hypothesis as demonstrated in a 2005 book, *Fortune’s Formula* by William Poundstone.

 To me, it seems likely that, as Harvard and Yale de-emphasized conventional unleveraged holding of diversified US common stocks, their investment success was boosted by factors including the four described below:

-- By investing in LBO funds, Harvard and Yale introduced leverage into their results from owning interests in US businesses.
+1. By investing in LBO funds, Harvard and Yale introduced leverage into their results from owning interests in US businesses.
 And the LBO fund structure gave them a way to make their leveraged business investments in a manner safer than is possible in a normal margin account, prone during panics to forced sales.
 Decent comparative results often followed in markets with tolerable general outcomes.
 And this happened even when net-after-cost results from investments in the LBO funds were no better than would have occurred through only slightly leveraged investment in an index of US stocks.
-- In category after category, Harvard and Yale selected or directly employed investment managers who were way above average in ability, providing additional evidence that investment markets are not perfectly efficient and that some good investment results come from abnormal skill or other abnormal advantage.
+2. In category after category, Harvard and Yale selected or directly employed investment managers who were way above average in ability, providing additional evidence that investment markets are not perfectly efficient and that some good investment results come from abnormal skill or other abnormal advantage.
 As one example, Harvard and Yale, by reason of their own prestige, were able to get into some of the most profitable high-tech venture capital funds not available to all other investors.
 These funds, using momentum provided by their own past success, had an opportunity advantage over less well-established venture capital operations in that the best entrepreneurs, quite logically, made early presentations to the best-regarded funds.
-- Harvard and Yale wisely and opportunistically imitated investment banking firms by going into several activities that were then non-traditional, like investing in distressed US corporate bonds and high-coupon foreign bonds and leveraged fixed income arbitrage, during a period when many good opportunities were available to skilled operators in the activities chosen.
+3. Harvard and Yale wisely and opportunistically imitated investment banking firms by going into several activities that were then non-traditional, like investing in distressed US corporate bonds and high-coupon foreign bonds and leveraged fixed income arbitrage, during a period when many good opportunities were available to skilled operators in the activities chosen.
-- Finally, the benefits that came to Harvard and Yale in recent years through leverage and unconventionality were often, of course, given a large tailwind by a happy combination of declining interest rates and rising price-earnings ratios for stocks.
+4. Finally, the benefits that came to Harvard and Yale in recent years through leverage and unconventionality were often, of course, given a large tailwind by a happy combination of declining interest rates and rising price-earnings ratios for stocks.

 The extreme investment success of Harvard and Yale gives me both pleasure and pain.
 My pleasure comes from this demonstration that academic skill is often useful in worldly affairs.
 People like me who were attracted by academia yet have gone into business naturally respond to such worldly achievement much like the many modern scientists who relish the example of Thales of Miletus.
 This scientist of antiquity made a large profit by leasing most of the olive presses in his area just before the occurrence of a particularly bountiful harvest.